So, I discovered weird behavior when trying to play games on an NTFS file system in Linux.

 ·

 They’re definitely both used.
-When a program is started in a Wine environment, those symlinks are the only way they can access the filesystem: game files in .../steamapps/common through z:; settings and saved games (normally in the Windows user’s home directory) through c:.
+When a program is started in a Wine environment, those symlinks are the only way it can access the filesystem: game files in .../steamapps/common through z:; settings and saved games (normally in the Windows user’s home directory) through c:.

 You can run wine explorer.exe to open a Windows Explorer implementation and check out what the Linux filesystem looks like in Windows.
 You can even add new lettered drives using winecfg, although I wouldn’t try it with Steam’s prefixes.